 “This statute makes it unlawful to offer to sell a controlled (illegal) substance and then sell a noncontrolled (legal) substance in lieu thereof.”
 State v.
 Bussey, 444 So.
 2d 63, 64 (Fla.
 4th DCA 1984).
-In other words, the defendant is trying to scam the buyer with some non-controlled substance.
+In other words, the defendant is trying to scam the buyer with some non-controlled substance in West Palm Beach.
 For example, a drug dealer selling small sugar rocks to a person who is thinking he is buying crack cocaine.

 The state prosecutor has to prove beyond a reasonable doubt:

 - The defendant was without legal authority to agree, consent, or offer to sell a controlled substance listed under Florida Statute 893.03; and

 - The defendant sold something in place of the controlled substance.

 "Sell" means the actual transfer or delivery of something to another person in exchange for money or something of value.Defense